2026-06-01

 Friction notes

 Usd.Stage.CreateNew is exclusive-create and silent on rerun.
 Iterating on the hello-world script fails the second run because the file already exists.
-The fix is rm between runs, switch to Open, or use CreateInMemory for iteration loops.
+Fix is rm between runs, switch to Open, or use CreateInMemory for iteration loops.
 Doc-fix: teach the three-call cheatsheet upfront in the lesson, not buried in the API reference.
 Right now CreateNew is taught first as if it’s the normal entry point.
 For an iteration workflow it’s the wrong one.

 The cross-domain connection (still load-bearing)